effortlesslabs/dbx/ROADMAP.md

   - [ ] CI/CD pipeline
   - [ ] Code coverage reporting
   - [ ] Security scanning

+## How to Add a New Database

+1. Add a new variant to the `DatabaseType` enum in `api/src/config.rs`
+2. Create new handler and route modules in `api/src/handlers/` and `api/src/routes/`
+3. Update the CLI/server logic to support the new type
+4. Add API endpoint documentation and usage examples

 ## How to Contribute